cncf/kubernetes-community-days/content/events/2021-london/_index.md

 organizers_email: organizers-london@kubernetescommunitydays.org
 local_law_enforcement: 999
 medical_emergency: 999
-cfp_deadline: '2020-05-06'
+cfp_deadline: ''
-sponsor_deadline: '2020-07-06'
+sponsor_deadline: ''
 ---

+**CORONAVIRUS UPDATE:** We are sorry to announce that Kubernetes Community Days London has been postponed to September 6-8, 2021 due to COVID-19 crisis.

-Kubernetes Community Days London is happening September 3rd and 4th 2020!
-The CFP is now open, and ticket sales will be opening soon.
+The CFP and ticket sales will open closer to the event.

-CORONAVIRUS UPDATE: At the moment, we don't expect we'll need to postpone KCD London 2020 but the organisers are keeping a close eye on the latest information and if anything changes, we'll let people know by July 15.
-If we do postpone, attendees and sponsors will be refunded (minus any service fees taken by payment services).

-Check back regularly for updates.
+Please check back regularly for updates.

-{{< tweet 1229699975497551874 >}}

 ## Want to be kept up-to-date?